 DHL and UPS were out first, as the prices were entirely out of whack.
 Our second choice was KiwiPost – they’re like USA2Georgia.com, but do both the USA and UK as well.
 And as their pricing was reasonable (they offered a discount from the usual prices as it was personal items), and they seemed to know what they’re doing, we went with them.

 And boy, am I glad we did.

 I genuinely believe the decision to go with Kiwi was what made the biggest difference, as they took care of literally all of the paperwork for us.
-Elora emailed them the inventory list, and the next we heard from them was when they called us to say that our boxes are in Georgia and will be delivered the next day.
+Elora emailed them the inventory list, and the next we heard from them was when they called us to say that our boxes were in Georgia and would be delivered the next day.

 In fairness, other similar providers would likely do the same.
 If you’re shipping from the States, then USA2Georgia is probably a good option, and there are many more.